Introduction to Stokes structures: Introduction

 The first approach to the Riemann-Hilbert correspondence in dimension $\geq2$ is given in \Chaptersname\ref{chap:RHgoodsmooth}, along a smooth divisor.
 It can be regarded as obtained by putting a (good) parameter in \Chaptersname\ref{chap:RH}.
 The main new argument is the local constancy of the \emph{Stokes sheaf} (Stokes matrices can be chosen locally constant with respect to the parameter).

-\Chaptersname \ref{chap:goodformal} analyzes the properties of good meromorphic connections, following T\ptbl Mochizuki \cite{Mochizuki08}, and gives a proof of the Hukuhara-Turrittin-Majima theorem in this context, which asymptotically lifts a formal decomposition of the connection.
-A short account of Mochizuki's proof has already been given by M\ptbl Hien in \cite[Appendix]{Hien09}.
+\Chaptersname \ref{chap:goodformal} analyzes the formal properties of good meromorphic connections, following T\ptbl Mochizuki \cite{Mochizuki08}.
+In \Chaptersname\ref{chap:RHgoodnc} we give a proof of the analogue in higher dimension of the Hukuhara-Turrittin theorem, which asymptotically lifts a formal decomposition of the connection.
+We mainly follow T\ptbl Mochizuki's proof, for which a short account has already been given by M\ptbl Hien in \cite[Appendix]{Hien09}.
+We then consider the general case of the Riemann-Hilbert correspondence for good meromorphic connections, and we take this opportunity to answer a question of Kashiwara by proving that the Hermitian dual of a holonomic $\cD$-module is holonomic (\cf \Chaptersname\ref{chap:holdist} in dimension one).\enlargethispage{\baselineskip}

-Before considering the general case of the Riemann-Hilbert correspondence for meromorphic connections in \Chaptersname\ref{chap:RHgoodnc}, and answering a question of Kashiwara by proving that the Hermitian dual of a holonomic $\cD$-module is holonomic (\cf \Chaptersname\ref{chap:holdist} in dimension one), we make explicit in \Chaptersname\ref{chap:pipes} a calculation of the Stokes filtration of an exponentially twisted Gauss-Manin system (such a system has already been analyzed by C\ptbl Roucairol \cite{Roucairol06a,Roucairol06b,Roucairol07}).
-However, the method is dependent on the simple geometric situation, so can hardly be extended directly to the general case.
+In \Chaptersname\ref{chap:pipes}, we address the question of push-forward and we make explicit a calculation of the Stokes filtration of an exponentially twisted Gauss-Manin system (such a system has already been analyzed by C\ptbl Roucairol \cite{Roucairol06a,Roucairol06b,Roucairol07}).
+However, the method is dependent on the simple geometric situation, so can hardly be extended directly to the general case, a proof of which has been recently given by T\ptbl Mochizuki.

+Lastly, \Chaptername s~\ref{chap:irregnearby} and \ref{chap:nearby} are concerned with the nearby cycle functor.
+In \Chaptersname\ref{chap:irregnearby} we first recall the definition of the moderate nearby cycle functor for holonomic $\cD$-modules via the Kashiwara-Malgrange $V$-filtration, and we review the definition of the irregular nearby cycle functor, due to Deligne.
+We give a new proof of the preservation of holonomy in a local analytic setting (the proof of Deligne \cite{Deligne83b} concerns the algebraic setting) when the ambient manifold has dimension two.

-Lastly, we give in \Chaptersname\ref{chap:nearby} a definition of the nearby cycle functor relative to a holomorphic function, and compare it with the notion of moderate nearby cycles of a holonomic $\cD$-module (through the theory of the $V$-filtration or some variants) through the Riemann-Hilbert correspondence.
+In \Chaptersname\ref{chap:nearby}, we give a definition of the nearby cycle functor relative to a holomorphic function for a Stokes-filtered local system, and compare it with the notion of moderate nearby cycles of a holonomic $\cD$-module of \Chaptersname\ref{chap:irregnearby} through the Riemann-Hilbert correspondence.
 We restrict our study to the case of a meromorphic connection with poles along a divisor with normal crossings and a holomorphic function whose zero set is equal to this divisor.